Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 Some people don’t mind adding their creamer and sweeteners before pressing the plunger down, so I guess there are ways to go around this inconvenience.

-If you have your coffee pure black as I do, this obviously won’t be an issue.
+Nevertheless, if you have your coffee plain, as I do, this obviously won’t be an issue.

 The Bodum travel press also has a plastic version, but the stainless steel one is overall sturdier and, according to my taste, better-looking.